1 Part Course |

 • Development of economic interests – the model revisited

-• Typical rights for each party
+• Typical intervention rights for each party

-Case Study MBO
+Management Buyout Case Study

-• Review business buyout plan
+• Review the business buyout plan

 • Dealing with PE houses – key selling messages